ccamara/accessibility-workshop/content/authors/javier-corzan/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: envelope
+- icon: globe
   icon_pack: fas
-  link: '#contact'  # For a direct email link, use "mailto:test@example.org".
+  link: 'http://grupogenarquitectura.com'  # For a direct email link, use "mailto:test@example.org".

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.